abonello/project-1/README.md

 ## Colors

 Heading color rgb(255, 233, 184) is taken from music background image.
-Background Grey color #50596d, trial and error.
-Not fully happy with it will probably change later.
+Background Grey ~~color #50596d, trial and error.
+Not fully happy with it will probably change later.~~
+Changed this to a gradient (from colorzilla) which I like better.
+Now need to change color of text from #D5D5D5 to  rgb(25, 39, 51) for grey gradient backgrounds and color: rgb(255, 233, 184) (same as header) for text on triangular background, including footer.

+footer a color: rgb(255, 233, 184) and rgb(255, 195, 66) when hovered.
+Text of links will slightly increase in size on hover too.

+Form error color: #e2631f

 Button colors - what felt right to me.